 April 13, 2020

-• Is work-related as defined by the regulations; and
+- Work-related as defined by the regulations

-• Involves one or more of the general recording criteria in the regulations, such as medical treatment beyond first aid or days away from work.
+- Involves one or more of the general recording criteria in the regulations, such as medical treatment beyond first aid or days away from work

-In the guidance issued on Friday, OSHA recognized that in areas where there is ongoing community transmission, employers may have difficulty making a determination about whether workers who contracted COVID-19 did so due to exposures at work.
-Accordingly, until further notice, OSHA has said it will not enforce its recordkeeping requirements to require employers to make work-relatedness determinations for COVID-19 cases.
+In the guidance issued on Friday, OSHA recognized that in areas with ongoing community transmission, employers may have difficulty making a determination about whether workers who contracted COVID-19 did through exposures at work.
+Accordingly, until further notice, OSHA will not enforce its recordkeeping requirements to require employers to make work-relatedness determinations for COVID-19 cases.